KristianDiamandiev/recipes-app/README.md

 Run "npm install" inside this project folder to install all dependencies.

 Make sure you use the have Angular CLI.
-Run the below command - only use "sudo" on Mac/ Linux. sudo npm install -g @angular/cli
+To install angular CLI run the command (only use "sudo" on Mac/ Linux.) sudo npm install -g @angular/cli

 Run "ng serve" to see the app in action (try "npm start" in case "ng serve" fails).